NFF Crisis: Order of court not binding on FIFA, NFF — Keyamo

 “So in the eyes of FIFA, Giwa cannot, is not and can never be the President of NFF.

-“Is the ambition of one person supposed to bring down the entire football house on us?
+“Is the ambition of one person suppose to bring down the entire football house on us?

 “Let me tell me you this clearly and all Nigerians that Giwa is on a journey to nowhere and it will end the way it has started,” he said.

-On Mr Dalung’s directive, Mr Keyamo said it was unfortunate that the sports minister had not played a very good role in the matter.
+On Dalung’s directive, Keyamo said it was unfortunate that the sports minister had not played a very good role in the matter.

 “He had a duty to advise government that there is a judgement already by the CAS which the government is bound to comply with as a responsible nation in the community of nations.